AMERICAN INDIAN LAW COLLECTION

 We would like to give a special thanks to Susan Gualtier, Reference Librarian, Biddle Law Library, University of Pennsylvania Law School, for her work in identifying the Native American treaties and their respective metadata points.
 Susan’s efforts have made this content available for subscribers.

-This database contains more than 20 serial title, including:
+This database contains 25 serial titles, including:

 - American Indian Journal

 - Decisions of the Interior Board of Land Appeals

 - Indigenous Peoples’ Journal of Law, Culture and Resistance